Elviraant/seip-assignments-2020/README.md

 ## Project Structure
 The repository consists of a parent Maven project and a sub-project(module).

-⋅⋅⋅[Grades Histogram](gradeshistogram) - creates a histogram based on the frequencies of a given set of grades.
+* [Grades Histogram](gradeshistogram) - creates a histogram based on the frequencies of a given set of grades.

-In order to build the module execute the following command in the repository root directory
+In order to build the module execute the following command in the repository root directory:
 ```
 mvn package
 ```